kaifishr/Snake/README.md

-This repository comes with two basic reinforcement learning algorithms, namely [policy gradients](#policy-gradients) and [deep Q-learning](#deep-q-learning), that are used to train agents to play Snakes.
+This repository comes with two basic reinforcement learning algorithms, namely [policy gradients](#policy-gradients) and [deep Q-learning](#deep-q-learning), that are used to train agents to play Snake.
 The agent consists of a policy network and the reinforcement learning algorithm used to train the network.

-In the game of Snakes, the dynamic world, also referred to as the environment, is represented by the playing field and possibly other agents (in this case other snakes) looking for food.
+In the game of Snake, the dynamic world, also referred to as the environment, is represented by the playing field and possibly other agents (in this case other snakes) looking for food.
 An agent observes a **state** represented by the current configuration of the playing field.
 An example state with a single